zhangxiaosong18/zhangxiaosong18.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at [Beijing Academy of Artificial Intelligence (BAAI)](https://www.baai.ac.cn/english.html).
+I am currently a researcher at Tencent, focusing on unified multimodal models.
+Prior to this, I was a researcher at the Beijing Academy of Artificial Intelligence (BAAI).
 I received my PhD degree from the [University of Chinese Academy of Sciences](http://english.ucas.ac.cn/), supervised by [Prof. Qixiang Ye](http://people.ucas.ac.cn/~0007279?language=en).

-My research background includes vision foundational models, object detection, and self-supervised pretraining.
-I am currently immersed in researching large multimodal models, with a specific focus on empowering machines with general intelligence.

-My email: xszhang@baai.ac.cn
+My email: zhangxiaosong18@mails.ucas.ac.cn

 ## Education